Tokyo Anime Award

 The Tokyo Anime Awards started in 2002, but was named in 2005.
 The first, second and third award ceremonies were simply named 'Competition'.
 The award ceremonies were held at the Tokyo International Anime Fair (TAF) until 2013.
 In 2014, after the merger of the Tokyo International Anime Fair with the Anime Contents Expo and the formation of the AnimeJapan convention, the Tokyo Anime Awards was changed into a separate festival called Tokyo Anime Awards Festival (TAAF).

 Notably, there are Open Entry Awards for amateur creators (the Grand Prize winner is awarded with one million yen).
 Though there are ten main judges, the total number of judges is over one hundred people.
 Various groups participate in judging the festival, such as anime studio staff members, professors of universities, as well as producers and chief editors of various magazines.
 (See also: Animation Kobe).

 Animation of the Year

 All anime released from December 1 of the year before the festival to November 30 of the current year in Japan become candidates.

-The anime that best represents the category it was nominated in is chosen as the winner of that category.
+The anime that best represents the category in which it was nominated will be chosen as the winner of that category.